antmicro/rowhammer-tester/docs/source/pcie_support.md

 RDIMM DDR5 Tester connected to Intel NUC-series host PC over PCIe x8.
 :::

-Enabling PCIe interface in the digital design allows for fast data-exchange between the host PC, FPGA and the memory.
+Enabling a PCIe interface in the digital design allows for fast data exchange between the host PC, the FPGA and the memory.

 :::{note}

 Enabling PCIe connectivity currently requires extending the existing the Rowhammer tester codebase with setup-specific features.
-In particular PCIe requires mapping the API/commands into Rowhammer-specific API.
+In particular, PCIe requires mapping the API/commands into a Rowhammer-specific API.

 :::

 ## DRAM Bender integration

-Table below presents command mapping for proposed for controling Payload Executor.
+The table below presents command mapping proposed for controling the Payload Executor.
-This mapping is common for all the DRAM variants.
+This mapping is common for all DRAM variants.

 ```{include} csv/payload-executor-bender.md
 ```

-Table below presents DRAM-specific command mappings proposed for Bender integration.
+The table below presents DRAM-specific command mappings proposed for Bender integration.

 ````{tab} DDR4